 Annual Planning - this refers to the annual review of the IDP as referred to in Section 34 of the MSA.
-This document represents our 1th Draft review to be adopted by 31 March 2021 as per the Municipal Finance Management Act.
-On the 25 August 2021, the Kgatelopele Municipal Council approved the IDP/Budget Process Plan, detailing the process for the IDP review and Budget development for 2021/22.Inputs were obtained from community meetings through the IDP/Budget Community engagements that were held in the months of February and March 2022.
-Councillors and municipal officials were also given the opportunity to make their respective inputs through the sitting of the IDP/Budget Steering Committee meetings.
+This document represents our 2th Final review to be adopted by 30 May 2023 as per the Municipal Finance Management Act.
+On the 31 August 2022, the Kgatelopele Municipal Council approved the IDP/Budget Process Plan, detailing the process for the IDP review and Budget development for 2022/23.
+Inputs were obtained from community meetings through the IDP/Budget Community engagements that were held in the months of May 2023.
+Councillors and municipal officials were also given the IDP/Budget Steering Committee meetings.